Ponktus/Boss-Order-Randomizer/README.md

 ## Goals for version 1.0

-Having all 24 boss orders properly implemented.
-Having a solid logic with medium difficulty. being able to run the script from an exe.
+- Having all 24 boss orders properly implemented.
+- Having a solid logic with medium difficulty.

 ## Goals for eventual future version

-Adaptable difficulty settings, a seperate mode where the Boss order is revealed based on the starting items.
+Adaptable difficulty settings, a seperate mode where the Boss order is revealed based on the starting items and being able to run the randomizer from an exe.